MarkVertenberg/OOP_Ex3/README.md

         return float('inf'), []

 _________________________________________________________________________________________________________________________________________________________________________________
 The function below finds the NodeData which minimizes the max distance to all the other nodes.
-Assuming the graph isConnected, elese return null:
+Assuming the graph isConnected, else return null:

     def centerPoint(self):
         min = float("inf")